Impatient Bandits: Optimizing for the Long-Term Without Delay: A/B Test

 We have seen that incorporating progressive feedback into stickiness estimates led to substantial improvements in the quality of recommendations for recently released shows, a critical part of the system's overall promise for users and creators.

-The changes also led to meaningful improvements in metrics for the shelf overall, beyond cases where recently released shows were recommended.
+The changes also led to meaningful improvements in metrics for the shelf overall, beyond recently released shows.
 Table~\ref{tab:spotify-vol} and Figure \ref{fig:spotify-cst} (left) summarize the findings.
 The number of impressions on the shelf remained virtually identical between treatment and control groups, suggesting that differences in other metrics are primarily attributable to the quality of the personalized recommendations.

 Compared to the control algorithm, the treatment algorithm led to a 7\% increase in 60-day active days per impression and over 10\% increases in both 60-day minutes per impression and 60-day return days per impression.
 In line with findings in \cite{maystre2023optimizing}, these improvements in long-term metrics came at the expense of a slight degradation in short-term metrics: the treatment group had slightly fewer discoveries per impression than the control group.